Aspheria/qr-Code-FullStack/README.md

 This command will install both the backend and frontend dependencies, and will also create the database.

 ## Usage
 To start the application, run the following command:

-To start the application, run the following command: